JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 ### Shiny {#intro-shiny}

-The Shiny framework allows creating applications accessible from web browsers where JavaScript natively runs, it follows that JavaScript can run _alongside_ such applications.
+The Shiny framework allows creating applications accessible from web browsers where JavaScript natively runs; it follows that JavaScript can run _alongside_ such applications.
 Often overlooked though, the two can also work _hand-in-hand_ as one can pass data from the R server to the JavaScript front-end and vice versa.
 This is how the package waiter mentioned previously internally works with R.

 ## Methods Amiss {#intro-amiss}

 Note that there are also two other prominent ways one can use JavaScript with R that are not covered in this book.
-The main reason being that they require great knowledge of specific JavaScript libraries, d3.js and React, and while these are themselves advanced uses of JavaScript, their integration with R via the packages listed below is rather straightforward.
+The main reason being that they require significant knowledge of specific JavaScript libraries, d3.js and React, and while these are themselves advanced uses of JavaScript, their integration with R via the packages listed below are relatively straightforward.

 ### reactR & vueR {#intro-reactr-vuer}